DaxemLabs/CarbonSync/METHODOLOGY.md

 2. **Engine telemetry** (OBD-II — RPM, speed, engine load)
 3. **GPS** (position, distance, elevation delta)

 Anomalies are flagged when these streams are inconsistent with each other.
-The false positive rate is below 1%, compared to 3–5% for software-only validation systems — a direct result of the hardware co-processor architecture described in Section 5.1.
+The false positive rate is below 1%, compared to 3–5% for software-only validation systems — a direct result of the ATECC608A hardware architecture described in Section 5.1.

 ---